 This platform is designed to spur robust and lively discussions among educators.
 Who among you will be next to sign on?
 Simply click on the “Get Featured” tab and await great things to follow.

-Bio: Mary Lyons
+Bio: Mary Lyon

-Inspired by the vision and fortitude of this pioneering 19th Century legend, I adopted the pen name of Mary Lyons.
+Inspired by the vision and fortitude of this pioneering 19th Century legend, I adopted the pen name of Mary Lyon.
 Her aspirations revolutionized teaching not only by opening education to women but by challenging teaching conventions–holding open discussion groups so students could freely exchange ideas.
 This concept catapulted Teachersloungechat.com

 As someone who has extensively traveled, lived and taught abroad I can attest to the common thread uniting educators of all backgrounds: a deeply held conviction, passion and devotion to this noble profession.
 Unfortunately, however, the universal sentiment about educators lacks respect, appreciation and an understanding of our profession.